-Here are some of our favourite accessories from our travels:
+Here are some of our favourite sustainable travel accessories from our trips:

-Perhaps the most important part – what we put all of our favourite products in!
+Perhaps the most important part – what we put all of our favourite eco travel products in!
 Luckily there are some great eco friendly bags on the market.

 We love our Osprey backpacks – we’ve been using our Osprey Farpoint 40 for many a trip and it’s still going strong.
 For those who prefer their luggage with wheels, we are fans of Samsonite’s new Eco Nu range – an entire range of suitcases that are made out of recycled plastic bottles!

 Eco-Friendly Clothing for Travel

 Sustainable fashion is a topic in its own right, but here are a few of our favourite ethical / sustainable accessories we like to take with us:

 - Basic bamboo vests & organic cotton t-shirts (great for keeping cool!)